Coderixc/AdvancedTradingAlgorithm/README.md

 # Stock Market Backtesting in Python
 ## Overview

-This Python project is a comprehensive backtesting framework for evaluating trading strategies using historical data from the Indian Stock Market.
-The implementation follows object-oriented programming (OOP) principles and maintains a clean code structure.
+This Python project is designed for backtesting trading strategies using historical data from the Indian Stocks Market, specifically sourced from Finvasia Broker (Shoonya Broker).
+The entire code is structured using object-oriented programming (OOP) principles, ensuring a clean and modular design.

 ## Features